minprog/uva-prog-wis/10 Week 1/40 Problem Set 3/10 Problem Set 3.md

 element of starts1), and that the length of the first substring is *m*.
-Then if *k* is an element of starts2, denoting the index of the starting point of a match of the second substring, there is a valid match with one substitution starting at *n*, if *n* + *m* + 1 = *k*, since this means that the second substring match starts one element beyond the end of the first substring.
+Then if *k* is an element of starts2, denoting the index of the starting point of a match of the second substring, there is a valid match with one substitution starting at *n*, if $$n+m+1=k$$, since this means that the second substring match starts one element beyond the end of the first substring.

-### Problem C
+## Problem C

-> Write a function called `constrainedMatchPair` which takes three
+Write a function called `constrainedMatchPair` which takes three
-> arguments: a tuple representing starting points for the first
-> substring, a tuple representing starting points for the second
-> substring, and the length of the first substring.
-The function should
-> return a tuple of all members (call it `n`) of the first tuple for
-> which there is an element in the second tuple (call it `k`) such
-> that `n+m+1 == k`, where `m` is the length of the first substring.
+arguments: a tuple representing starting points for the first substring, a tuple representing starting points for the second substring, and the length of the first substring.
+The function should return a tuple of all members (call it `n`) of the first tuple for which there is an element in the second tuple (call it `k`) such that `n + m + 1 == k`, where `m` is the length of the first substring.

->
-> Complete the definition
+Complete the definition

->
->     def constrainedMatchPair(firstMatch,secondMatch,length):
+	def constrainedMatchPair(firstMatch,secondMatch,length):

->
-> To test this function, we have provided a function called
-> `subStringMatchOneSub`, which takes two arguments: a target string
-> and a key string.
-This function will return a tuple of all starting
-> points of matches of the key to the target, such that at most
-> one element of the key is incorrectly matched to the target.
+To test this function, we have provided a function called `subStringMatchOneSub`, which takes two arguments: a target string and a key string.
+This function will return a tuple of all starting points of matches of the key to the target, such that at most one element of the key is incorrectly matched to the target.

-> This function is provided for you in the file `ps3_template.py` ([download](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/assignments/ps3_template.py))
-> and invokes the function you are to write.
+This function is provided for you in the file `ps3_template.py` ([download](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/assignments/ps3_template.py)) and invokes the function you are to write.

->
-> Save your answers in a file named `ps3c.py`.
+Save your answers in a file named `ps3c.py`.

-You will have noticed in your tests for Problem 3, that this approach will find matches with one substitution but will also find matches with no substitutions, that is, exact matches of the key to the target.
+You will have noticed in your tests for Problem C, that this approach will find matches with one substitution but will also find matches with no substitutions, that is, exact matches of the key to the target.
 Suppose we want to find only those matches with exactly one substitution.
-One easy way to do this is to use the functions from both Problem 2 and Problem 3.
-These functions will give you a tuple representing starting points for exact matches, and matches with up to one substitution, respectively.
-If we keep only those elements of the second tuple that don’t occur in the first tuple, we will have the matches with exactly one substitution.
+One easy way to do this is to use the functions from both Problem B and Problem C. These functions will give you a tuple representing starting points for exact matches, and matches with up to one substitution, respectively.
+If we keep only those elements of the second tuple that don't occur in the first tuple, we will have the matches with exactly one substitution.

-### Problem D
+## Problem D

-> Write a function called `subStringMatchExactlyOneSub` which takes two
+Write a function called `subStringMatchExactlyOneSub` which takes two
-> arguments: a `target` string and a `key` string.
-This function
-> should return a tuple of all starting points of matches of the
-> key to the target, such that at exactly one element of the key is
-> incorrectly matched to the target.
+arguments: a `target` string and a `key` string.
+This function should return a tuple of all starting points of matches of the key to the target, such that at exactly one element of the key is incorrectly matched to the target.
 Complete the definition

->
->     def subStringMatchExactlyOneSub(target,key):
+	def subStringMatchExactlyOneSub(target,key):

->
-> Save your answers in a file named `ps3d.py`.
+Save your answers in a file named `ps3d.py`.

-## Hand-In Procedure

-### 1. Save

-Save your code in the specific file name indicated for each problem.
-Do not ignore this step or save your file(s) with different names.

-### 2. Time and Collaboration Info

-At the start of each file, in a comment, write down the number of hours (roughly) you spent on the problems in that part, and the names of the people you collaborated with.
-For example:

-    # Problem Set 3a
-    # Name: Jane Lee
-    # Collaborators: John Doe
-    # Time: 1:30

-### 3. Upload to Blackboard

-Go to [blackboard.ic.uva.nl](http://blackboard.ic.uva.nl/) and upload your assignment at *pset3*.

-<small>Problem set is based on the [MIT 6.00 course](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00-introduction-to-computer-science-and-programming-fall-2008/assignments/) and [available](http://ocw.mit.edu/terms/) under the Creative Commons BY-NC-SA 3.0 license.</small>